Minimally Invasive Neurosurgery & Endovascular Neurosurgical Radiologists located in Englewood near Denver, Colorado

 Venous sinus stenting and thrombosis can effectively reduce high pressure in the fluid that surrounds your brain.
-It’s an innovative, minimally invasive approach that can deliver impressive results in the hands of skilled practitioners like the team at RIA Neurovascular in Englewood, Colorado.
+It’s an innovative, minimally invasive approach that can deliver impressive results in the hands of skilled practitioners like the team at RIA Neurovascular in Denver, Colorado.
 To explore this and other treatments in more detail, come in for a one-on-one consultation.
 Scheduling an appointment takes just moments, simply call the practice to find a time that fits your busy life.

 Venous sinus stenting and thrombosis is a procedure that treats idiopathic intracranial hypertension, which is high pressure in the fluid surrounding our brain.
 That fluid is called cerebrospinal fluid and serves to cushion and nourish your brain as well as carry away waste products.

 Certain medications can cause intracranial hypertension, as can a brain tumor, blood clot, or even excessive intake of vitamin A. Venous sinus stenting and thrombosis can reduce that pressure by surgically positioning a stent, or tube, into a vein to correct venous stenosis, or narrowing.

 How is venous sinus stenting and thrombosis performed?

 The process begins by creating a small opening in your hip or wrist to gain access to an artery.
 A series of catheters, or hollow surgical tubes, are inserted into an artery and guided to the vein where narrowing has occurred.
 A special IV dye allows your practitioner to see the placement of the catheters and helps guide the process.